kstonekuan/ground-zero-backend-demo/README.md

 # Ground Zero Demo OrthoDocs

+OrthoDocs is a smart and mobile document creation software and service for working professionals.
 This is the backend demo using AWS S3 and Comprehend to take in templates and do some rough analysis such as key phrase extraction and sentiment analysis.

 # Environment Variables